hazelweakly/hazelweakly.me/src/pages/about.md

 I have a focus on underrepresented minorities in tech because that aligns closest with my personal life, but I strive to be an understanding and empathetic advocate in every aspect I can.

 When I'm not working or programming, you can find me swing dancing, doing gymnastics, shooting pool, playing board games, playing with makeup, thrift shopping for the perfect dress, drinking coffee, sampling scotch, or playing with my dog, Lupita; I've been told I have too many hobbies, so, naturally, I like to add more over time.
-Research interest wise, I tend to get most into resilience engineering, psychological safety, organizational design, empathetic leadership, systems safety, build systems, distributed systems, programming language theory, type systems, category theory, formal verification, and information geometry.
+Research interest wise, I tend to get most into resilience engineering, psychological safety, organisational design, empathetic leadership, systems safety, build systems, distributed systems, programming language theory, type systems, category theory, formal verification, and information geometry.
 I also read quite a bit, and frequently write about my findings on [mastodon]({{socialMedia.mastodon.url}}), [bluesky]({{socialMedia.bluesky.url}}) and my blog.

   </section>